anthony-tricarico/BDTProject/kafka-components/kafka-consumer-gps/README.md

 - Ensure the Kafka server and PostgreSQL database are running and accessible from the environment where the script is executed.
 - The GPS data provides real-time location tracking of buses, which can be used for route visualization, delay analysis, and integration with other data sources.
-- Adjust the database credentials and Kafka server details in the script as needed for your environment.